yangyi-shen/book-browser-legacy/README.md

 - [ ] Sort books by price

+- [ ] Add logo of corrensponding bookstore to search results

 - [ ] Make Searchbar, SearchResults, BookItem React components and appropriately use them to display data from backend

 - [ ] Add loading icon when search query is being processed